kiwanami/node-elrpc/readme.md

 ```

 ### Calling Remote Method

-If the peer process defines some methods, the instance of `RPCServer` can call the peer's method, regardless of the server process or the client one.
-(See the EPC document.)

 - `RPCServer#callMethod(name, arg1, arg2, ...)`
     - Synchronous method calling.
 The current thread is blocked until the calling result is returned.